jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

     Where xxx is your initials

-1. You should now see traffic only koing to the new version of the app
+1. You should now see traffic only going to the new version of the app

 1. Delete version 1.0 of the app: